Skip to content

 Hiking Mt.
 Kerinci – The Highest Active Volcano in Indonesia

 Mt.
 Kerinci clads in green foliage from neck to foot.
-The deserted apex drenched in ash-color.
-You can hear langurs and birds callings from the forest.
+The deserted apex was drenched in ash color.
+You can hear langurs and birds calling from the forest.

 Mt.
 Kerinci hike is considered a difficult trek to the summit.
-Normally it takes 2 days and 1-night with camping in Pos 3.
+Normally it takes 2 days and 1 night to camp in Pos 3.
 Hiring a guide and porter is usually preferred.
 They are hired to guide you through the slopes and to carry your camping gear and food.
 Pos 3 is below the volcano, where the camping ground is.
-Wind toss sulfur on our faces as the mist slowly move toward us.
+The wind tossed sulfur on our faces as the mist slowly moved toward us.

 Best Time to Visit